 You can read more on Wi-Fi bandwidth in this post about dual-band vs. tri-band.
 However, the gist is that each Wi-Fi frequency band’s ceiling speed is its total bandwidth, shared between connected clients.
 And Wi-Fi has terrible efficiency.

 Wi-Fi suffers significantly from the elements.

 Re-using the inflatable pool example above, it’s now like you hook a spray nozzle into the hose and pump water into your pool through the air from a distance.

 In this case, even when you use the most focused setting, chances are you’ll lose some water due to wind, splash, and evaporation.
 But in return, you can use this technique to (inefficiently) fill a few pools simultaneously.

-That said, on paper, a 5 GHz 4×4 Wi-Fi 5 band caps at 1733 Mbps theoretically.
+That said, a 5 GHz 4×4 Wi-Fi 5 band caps at 1733 Mbps theoretically.
 And you’ll get that cap speed when there’s only one connected client.
 If you have ten active clients, each will cap at 173.3 Mbps, or 86.65 Mbps with twenty active clients, and so on.
 And, then the sustained real-world speed of each will be even (much) lower.

 For this reason, it’s always a good idea to get a top-tier or tri-band router even though you might have all mid-tier clients.
 That’s especially true when you have super-fast Internet.

 Generally, a single home Wi-Fi router, even a top-notch one, can handle no more than 100 active clients — most vendors recommend 50 or fewer.
 Note, though, that only active devices use up the router’s wireless bandwidth.